slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Fail fast and bounce back quickly by being [grateful](#on-gratitude-and-humbleness): Sometimes you win, sometimes you learn.

 Failure is only failure if you don’t learn from it.
 Accept it as part of the process.
 The more you fail, the more you learn.
 Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.
 Anyone who has never made a mistake has never tried anything new.
-When you don't know something you will pay for it.
-That's the stupidity tax.
+When you don’t know something you will pay for it.
+That’s the stupidity tax.

 > *'The greatest mistake you can make in life is to continually be afraid you will make one.' -- Elbert Hubbard*